• Skip to primary navigation

 Instructions

-2. As the oil heats, sift the flour and add to the pan stirring vigorously.
+• As the oil heats, add the flour and stir or whisk vigorously.

-4. Add the soy milk or other non-dairy milk and continue to stir and allow the sauce to gradually thicken.
+• Add the soy milk all at once and continue to stir and whisk (you can alternate between a wooden spoon and a whisk) and allow the sauce to gradually thicken.

 Notes